-Not all pregnant women need an echocardiogram.
-For most women, a basic ultrasound will show that all four chambers of the baby’s heart have developed.
-However, your obstetrician may recommend you have this procedure if previous ultrasounds or tests detected an abnormal heartbeat or other potential heart problems in the unborn baby.
+Not all pregnant women need a fetal echocardiogram.
+For most women, a basic ultrasound will show that all four chambers of their baby’s heart have developed.
+Your obstetrician may recommend that you have this procedure done if previous tests detected an abnormal heartbeat in the fetus.

-- your baby is at risk for a heart abnormality or congenital (present at birth) disorder
+- your unborn child is at risk for a heart abnormality or other disorder present at birth

 - you have a family history of heart disease